-APA’s policies reflect a strong commitment to advancing fair housing, more equitable communities, and expanded access to opportunity for all.
-APA was also supportive of the new AFFH rule, as well as broader efforts to ensure that the nation lives up to the promise and requires of the landmark Fair Housing Act.
+APA's policies reflect a strong commitment to advancing fair housing, more equitable communities, and expanded access to opportunity for all.
+APA was also supportive of the new AFFH rule, as well as broader efforts to ensure that the nation lives up to the promise and requirements of the landmark Fair Housing Act.
 APA is disappointed that the Trump administration has delayed this work and plans to submit comments on the action.

 Fixing HUD's ability to provide adequate support for effective implementation should not delay an improved planning process for fair housing.

 Top image: Graphic courtesy of the Pew Charitable Trusts.

 Tess Hembree is policy manager at Advocacy Associates.
 Jason Jordan is APA's director of policy.